Geogouz/Composite-Index-Modeler/README.md

 Support
 =======

-If you need assistance, you can ask for help at:
+If you need any assistance, you can contact Dev at:

-Dev: D. Xenakis
+D. Xenakis

 Email : gouzounakis@hotmail.com